dgadiraju/gmail-puller/README.md

 Let us go ahead and setup the project.

 * Use Pycharm and create new project called as `gmail-puller`.
-* Make sure virtual environment is created with name `gmail-puller-env`.
+* Make sure virtual environment is created with name `gp-venv`.
-* We will install required libraries while exploring GMail API and Mongo DB APIs.
+* Install required libraries by running `pip install -r requirements.txt`
+* The repository also contain jupyter notebooks to learn key concepts required for this project.
+Install **jupyter lab** using `pip install jupyterlab`.
+* Once jupyter lab is installed, you can run `jupyter lab` command to start jupter lab based notebook server.

 ## GMail API